I Want To...

 - Providing additional information to past participants;

 - Requiring current participants to re-consent to participation;

 - Alteration of the frequency of continuing review;

 - Observation of the research or the consent process;

 - Requiring additional training of the investigator and/or study team members;

 - Obtaining additional information;

 - Termination or suspension of the research.
-Such action will be reported to the Institutional Official (IO).
+Such action will be reported to the (IO).

-The IO will be informed when a determination has been made that a problem or event meets the definition of an unanticipated problem involving risks to participants or others.
-The IO will fulfill the requirements to report the action to federal departments or agencies as required by regulation in accord with Policy 103.6(a).
+The IO will be informed when a determination has been made that a problem or event meets the definition of a UPIRSO.
+The IO will fulfill the requirements to report the action to federal departments or agencies as required by regulation and in accord with Policy 103.6(a).

-If a determination is made that a problem or event does not meet the definition of an unanticipated problem involving risks to participants or others, no further action needs to be taken and a report to the IO is not required.
+If a determination is made that a problem or event does not meet the definition of a UPIRSO, no further action needs to be taken and a report to the IO is not required.